Sawii00/OoO-Processor-Simulator/README.md

 ./main.py [name of test case file]
 ```

+A Fuzzer was written to compare the output with another implementation and make sure the results match at each cycle.

 The program will output in the same directory of main.py a file called out_299307_[name of test case file].json